Baseball fields at village park to get new turf

 Poor drainage has canceled Little League games over the years.
 A county grant will allow the village to start work next year on regrading the land and putting in turf.

-Canceled baseball games and kids “slipping and sliding” on wet grass may be a thing of the past after synthetic turf gets installed at a Freeport baseball field.
+Canceled baseball games and kids “slipping and sliding” on wet grass may be a thing of the past after synthetic turf is installed at a Freeport baseball field.

 Freeport Village Mayor Robert Kennedy said a $385,000 grant from Nassau County will go toward removing grass currently on the Glacken Park field, regrading the land and installing the turf.
 The board of trustees approved an intermunicipal agreement with the county on Dec.
 4 to begin the project.